phamthomas12/employee-tracker/README.md

 1. Clone package from repository
 2. Inside package directory run "npm install" in command line
-3. enter "npm start" in command line
+3. Enter "npm start" in command line
 4. You should then see the following
 <img src="/assets/employee-tracker-front.PNG">